alexvcasillas/cratebox/README.md

 }
 ```

-The `identifier` property represents the name of the store you're describing, therefore, this will be the name you'll be using latter on to deal with this particular store within **CrateBox**.
+The `identifier` property represents the name of the store you're describing, therefore, this will be the name you'll be using latter on to deal with this particular store within **Cratebox**.

 The `model` property is a `model object` that represents all of the properties that you're identified store will contain.
 This properties could be any of the properties that we will describe later on.
 This properties are typed by our own typing system and will let you build rock-solid-typed models.